IreneSnitko/Arrays/README.md

               - a new array of differences between tens and ones of numbers of the original array
 ***

-> `MultiDimensionalArrays`----------> creation 2D-arrays and simple actions with them
+> `MultiDimensionalArrays`---> creation 2D-arrays and simple actions with them

 ***

-> `OneDimensionalArraysCreation`----> creation one-dimensional arrays and simple actions with them
+> `OneDimensionalArraysCreation`---> creation one-dimensional arrays and simple actions with them

 ***

-> `RunArraysAlgorithms`-----> running the code in the console | The results:
+> `RunArraysAlgorithms`---> running the code in the console | The results:

               - Task 1: [1, 3, 5, 7, 9]
                         []